30 Best Things to Do in Puebla Mexico 2026: A Local’s Complete Guide

 The years between 1910 and 1917 were significant for Mexico as they were still discovering their identity and finding out how they fit.
 The museum does a great job of illustrating this, as well as other significant periods.

-Estrella de Puebla (the Star of Puebla) is a tourist Ferris wheel that offers stunning views of the city and surrounding area.
+Estrella de Puebla (the Star of Puebla) is a tourist Ferris wheel that offers stunning views of the city and the surrounding area.

 The Ferris Wheel has a diameter of 70 meters and a height of 80 meters.
 The ride on the Ferris wheel only takes about 20 minutes, but don’t worry; there are many other things to do in this area.